Yeyi language: Clicks

 The contrast between ejective and glottalized nasal clicks is unusual, but also occurs in Gǀwi.

 Sommer & Voßen (1992) consider the uvular ejective series uncertain due to infrequency.

 Fulop et al. (2002) studied the clicks of a limited vocabulary sample with 13 Yeyi speakers who were not from the core speaking area.
 There are in addition prenasalized clicks such as //ŋᶢǃ// and //ᵑǃˀ//, but Fulop et al. analyze these as consonant clusters, not single sounds.
 In addition, a reported uvular affricated click appears to actually be velar, with the affrication a variant of aspiration, and so has been included under /ᵏǃʰ/.
 There is similar velar affrication with the dental ejective click among some speakers.
 The ejective clicks are apparently uvular.

 Miller (2011), in a comparative study with other languages, interprets the uvular clicks as lingual-pulmonic //ǃ͡qχ// and lingual–glottalic //ǃ͡qχʼ//.
 Unfortunately, the speakers interviewed were not from the core Yeyi-speaking area, and they often disagreed on which clicks to use.
 Although the six dental clicks (/ǀ/ etc.) were nearly universal, only one of the lateral clicks was (the voiced click /ᶢǁ/).
 The alveolar clicks (/ǃ/ etc.) were universal apart from the ejective, which was only attested from one speaker, but two of the palatal clicks were only used by half the speakers, at least in the sample vocabulary.
 The missing palatal and lateral clicks were substituted with alveolar or sometimes dental clicks (palatals only), and the missing ejective alveolar was substituted with a glottalized alveolar.
 Both of these patterns are consistent with studies of click loss, though it is possible that these speakers maintain these clicks in other words.
 23 of the 24 possible permutations were attested in the sample vocabulary by at least one speaker, the exception being the ejective lateral click /*ǁʼ/.
 This research needs to be repeated in an area where the language is still vibrant.

 Seidel (2008) says that Yeyi has three click types, dental /ǀ/, alveolar /ǃ/, and, in two words only, lateral /ǁ/.
 There are three basic series, tenuis, aspirated, and voiced, any of which may be prenasalized.

-A Yeyi Talking Dictionary was produced by Living Tongues Institute for Endangered Languages.
+A Yeyi Talking Dictionary was produced by the Living Tongues Institute for Endangered Languages.